DriveTimeBM/BAND-MAID_unofficial/README.md

 ---

 *Unofficial fan project.
-Not affiliated with BAND-MAID or DOMINO RECORDING CO.*
+Not affiliated with BAND-MAID, MAIDIT, or Pony Canyon*